2Abendsegler/GClh/README.md

 If you need any help with the installation, you can have a look at our [Installationtipps](https://github.com/2Abendsegler/GClh/blob/master/docu/tips_installation.md#en).

 ## Hilfe
-If you want to ask questions, report bugs or request new features, you can do so on the following platforms:
+If you want to ask questions, report bugs or request new features, you can do so on the following platforms (German and English):
 - [Geocaching Forum - GC little helper II](https://forums.geocaching.com/GC/index.php?/topic/343005-gc-little-helper-ii/)
 - [Geoclub Geocaching Forum - Scripte](https://geoclub.de/forum/viewforum.php?f=117)
 - [Swiss Geocache Forum - GC little helper II](https://www.swissgeocacheforum.ch/forum/topic/12872-gc-little-helper-ii/)